 - If a horse is bitten by a Mojave, the horse has only moments to live.
 Before asphyxiation can even take place (remember the majority of bites happen on the nose), the venom has already entered the bloodstream and is attacking the horses’ nervous system.
-She will begin is seize uncontrollably, break into a full body sweat then soon pass away.
+She will begin is seize uncontrollably, break into a full-body sweat then soon pass away.
 All of this happens in the first twenty minutes after a Mojave bite.

 - If you have experienced a snakebite on your horse, and she has survived, she was most likely bitten by a Diamondback or a non-venomous snake giving her a “dry bite”.

-- If bitten by a Diamondback the biggest fear outweighing the venom itself is the asphyxiation.
+- If bitten by a Diamondback the biggest fear outweighing the venom itself is asphyxiation.
 Diamondback venom usually is not deadly to a horse if the horse was only struck once or twice.
 Yes, it will wreak havoc on your horse’s body, but it should not kill her.

 Now that I have explained some of the tips I find useful for every horse owner to know, it’s time for a few tricks:

 - After witnessing or seeing signs of a snakebite on your horse, call your vet.
-She will be able to tell you whether it was a Diamondback, Mojave or dry bite by the symptoms you are describing.
+She will be able to tell you whether it was a Diamondback, Mojave, or dry bite by the symptoms you are describing.

-- Keep your horse as calm as possible; with venom pulsing through her body she will have a heightened heart rate but she is relying on you for the reassurance that everything, in fact will be alright.
+- Keep your horse as calm as possible; with venom pulsing through her body she will have a heightened heart rate but she is relying on you for the reassurance that everything, in fact, will be alright.

 - Locate the snakebite.

 *Note- Now, where you live, your financial resources, and your overall knowledge of horses will play a key part in the next few points I’m going to express.
-For instance, I live in the countryside with the nearest, largest city equip to handle equine emergencies being a good hour to an hour and a half away.
+For instance, I live in the countryside with the nearest, largest city equipped to handle equine emergencies being a good hour to an hour and a half away.
 I grew up being taught how to handle my own equine emergencies with the resources we had on hand.
 With professional help hours away, I am my horse’s first line of defense.